Adriana Sanguineti

 Adriana Sanguineti (born 2 May 2000) is a Peruvian rower who competed in the single sculls at the 2024 Summer Olympics.

 Early life

 She started rowing at the age of twelve years-old.
 She has a degree in industrial engineering.

 Career

-Sanguinetti races for Club de Regatas Lima in Peru, one of ten oldest rowing clubs in South America.
+Sanguineti races for Club de Regatas Lima in Peru, one of ten oldest rowing clubs in South America.
 Competing at the Americas Olympic and Paralympic qualification regatta in Rio de Janeiro, Brazil in March 2024, she qualified for the singles sculls at the 2024 Paris Olympics.